Hero Image

 More

-• Political dissidents seeking asylum and protection under the Convention Against Torture in Immigration Court.
+• Two Russian nationals seeking asylum, withholding of removal, and protection under the Convention Against Torture based on their opposition to the Russian government, including a trial in Immigration Court.

-• An incarcerated individual who brought suit against federal officials for violating his constitutional rights, before the U.S. Court of Appeals for the Ninth Circuit.
+• An incarcerated individual suing federal officials for monetary damages for violations of his constitutional rights, before the U.S. Court of Appeals for the Ninth Circuit.

 Publications